Through Out The Year

 To know about Lumba Sumba Pass trek difficulty, you need to know some major aspects of this trip.
 Nepal Trekking hours, food and accommodation facilities, remoteness, condition of the trails and type of the trekking should be considered for this.
 More than anything else, altitude gain and sickness caused by these plays a vital role as well.

 Most of the trails and stopovers of Lumba Sumba Pass trek lies above 4,000 m.
 As soon as you reach above 2,500 m, you may suffer from altitude sickness any time.
-However, the experienced tour operator provides a professional team leader who is well known about such possible threats.
+However, the experienced tour operator provides a professional team leader who is well know about such possible threats.
 The precautions taken by the team leader will make this trek difficulty less problematic.

 Next, you have to walk along the remote trails away from the human settlement areas for a few days.
 As the trail takes you along the dense forests of KCAP and Makalu Barun National Park, the threat of wild animals is also there.
-The snow leopards has often been noticed in this part of Nepal.
+The snow leopards has often been notice in this part of Nepal.
 Therefore, you should always walk in the group.

 Walking for about 6/7 hours along the less maintained trails is a challenge in itself.
 As Lumba Sumba Pass trek lies in a remote area, you won’t find teahouses and lodges en route.
 This means, you don’t easily get food and accommodation facilities during this trek.
 In most of the trekking duration, you have to pack some ready-made food in the backpack.
 Finally, crossing a Himalayan pass above 5,000 m is the most significant challenge of this trek.
 Moreover, if you happen to make Lumba Sumba Pass in winter, it is almost unsurpassable!